james-baud/WMIEventing/README.md

 ![alt text](http://4.bp.blogspot.com/--awwh6xvH_A/Vd_C3tQpitI/AAAAAAAAA3Y/lCPGXa8mk08/s640/Screenshot%2B2015-08-27%2B21.52.40.png)

 If you used Internet Explorer to download the archive, you need to unblock the archive before extraction, otherwise PowerShell will complain when you import the module.
 If you are using PowerShell 3.0 or newer you can use the Unblock-File cmdlet to do that:
 ```powershell
 Unblock-File -Path "$env:UserProfile\Downloads\WMIEventing-master.zip"
 ```

 If you are using an older version of PowerShell you will have to unblock the file manually.
-Go to your Downloads folder and right-click WMIEventing-master.zip.
+Go to your Downloads folder and right-click WMIEventing-master.zip and select "Properties".
 On the general tab click Unblock and then click OK to close the dialog.

 ![alt text](http://2.bp.blogspot.com/-4QzeiRBwHfI/Vd_C3l1dIXI/AAAAAAAAA3U/rvverb1qbpM/s640/Screenshot%2B2015-08-27%2B21.57.21.png)

 Open your Modules directory and create a new folder called WMIEventing.
 You can use this script to open the correct folder effortlessly:
 ```powershell
 function Get-UserModulePath {